pyglet/pyglet/doc/programming_guide/media.rst

   * The :ref:`guide-media-ffmpeginstall` section on this page
   * Custom instructions for a specific FFmpeg version

-* Make FFmpeg optional as described at the end of :ref:`guide-media-ffmpeginstall`
+* Make FFmpeg optional as described at the end of the :ref:`guide-media-ffmpeginstall` instructions
 * Bundle an LGPL-only build of FFmpeg

 See the following to learn more: